Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Study Design and Methodology

 \subsection{Dataset and Task}

 We used an example dataset from Microsoft Power BI~\cite{examplebi} to create a custom visualization dashboard.
-The dashboard consisted of three key performance indicators (KPIs), one date filter, a funnel chart, a line chart, a clustered bar chart, and a map visualization.
+The dashboard (Figure \ref{fig:ui-side-by-side}) included three key performance indicators (KPIs), a date filter, a funnel chart, a line chart, a clustered bar chart, and a map visualization.
 All visualizations, except the KPIs, were interactive.
-In addition to highlighting and filtering, a few visuals supported drill-down functionality, allowing users to explore information in greater depth.
+In addition to highlighting and filtering, a few visuals supported drill-down, allowing users to explore information in greater depth.

-We leveraged this interactivity when designing the task set, which spanned three dimensions: task type, cardinality, and level of difficulty.
+We leveraged this interactivity when designing the task set, which spanned task type, cardinality, and level of difficulty.

 \begin{itemize} \item \textbf{Task type:} Tasks were categorized into three groups: \emph{information lookup}, \emph{exploratory}, and \emph{interpretive}.
 Information lookup tasks ranged from simple retrievals (e.g., reading a KPI value) to slightly more involved actions (e.g., hovering over a visual to reveal details).
 Exploratory tasks required participants to interact with one or more visuals to uncover the relevant information.
 Interpretive tasks went further, requiring participants to make sense of patterns or relationships that were not explicitly presented.